CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 - In Treehouse, it is possible to speed up video playback.
 - Ask for help if you get stuck on the problem sets.
 - It is possible to ask and answer questions via the Treehouse forums.
-- Use Treehouse to review topics as you build your project.
+- Review topics in Treehouse as needed as you build your project.

 ## Tech community meetups